VitaZil/Task_Management_System/README.md

 composer install
 ```

-3. Add your db credentials(database, username and password) to the .env.example file and rename it to .env

-4. To create all the nessesary tables and columns, run the following
+3. To create all the nessesary tables and columns, run the following
 ```sh
 php -f migrate.php
 ```

-5. Start localhost from terminal
+4. Start localhost from terminal
 ```sh
 php -S localhost:8080
 ```